 This statement on sexual harassment and consensual relations was adopted by the Faculty Senate in May of 1990 and subsequently accepted as University policy by former President Lois B. DeFleur.
-Students, faculty and staff are urged to report incidents of sexual harassment promptly to Valerie Hampton, Chief Diversity Officer and Title IX Coordinator, Library South, G548, 7-4775.
+Students, faculty and staff are urged to report incidents of sexual harassment promptly to Andrew Baker, Title IX Coordinator, Library South G514, 7-2486 or Valerie Hampton, Chief Diversity Officer, Library South G548, 7-4775.

 Sexual harassment is a form of sex discrimination that is illegal under Title VII of the Civil Rights Act of 1964 for employees and under Title IX of the Educational Amendments of 1972 for students.
 Sexual harassment is also illegal under New York State Human Rights Law and under New York State Executive Order #19.